glistermelon/GD-SaveFileFixer/FAQ.md

 ## I use BSD or Ubuntu Touch

 Use Android or Linux instead.
 I have no idea where are the savefiles saved.
 Good luck.
-If you have the savefiles, use [Wine](https://winehq.org/) to get a Windows environement (to get support fixing for Windows/Android-like savefiles), or [Darling](https://darlinghq.org/) to get a Darwin (MacOS) environement (to get support for fixing MacOS/iOS-like savefiles).
+If you have the savefiles, ~~use [Wine](https://winehq.org/) to get a Windows environement (to get support fixing for Windows/Android-like savefiles), or [Darling](https://darlinghq.org/) to get a Darwin (MacOS) environement (to get support for fixing MacOS/iOS-like savefiles)~~ Version 2 now automatically selects the right format even if you're not on the right OS and fixes it in the format it originally was (so you won't be able to convert from a format to annother using this tool.
+Maybe i' a future 2.1 update I'll add this functionality...).

 ## I don't wanna cancel my iDevice guarentee